jadijadi/lpic1book/content/1043_control_mounting_and_unmounting_of_filesystems.md

 sudo umount /media/mydisk
 ```

-Mounting and umounting can happen on many different storage types, for example on NFS storages, ISO (with `-o loop`), tmpfs, ...
+Mounting and unmounting can happen on many different storage types, for example on NFS storages, ISO (with `-o loop`), tmpfs, ...

 > swap disks do not need mounting.
 You should use `swapon` and `swapoff` to use them.